maniartech/InternetObject-specs/the-structure/introduction/README.md

 #### Header-only Document

-If an Internet Object document contains only a header section, it must end with a data separator.
-This is because if the document does not include a data separator, the parser will interpret the header section as data, which may lead to errors or other issues.
-By including the data separator at the end of the header section, the parser can correctly identify the end of the header and the start of the data section.
+If an Internet Object document contains only a header section, it is important to include a data separator at the end.
+Without the data separator, the parser may mistakenly interpret the header section as data, leading to potential errors or issues.
+By including the data separator, the parser can accurately identify the end of the header and the start of the data section.

 ```ruby
 ~ reocordCount: 0